VISIT US

 MacArthur Fellows Teresita Fernández, Natalie Diaz, and Raven Chacon

-About the MacArthur Fellows
+About the Presenters

 Teresita Fernández (2005 Fellow) expansively rethinks what constitutes landscape.
-Her artistic practice and research moves from the subterranean to the cosmic, and from political borders to the elusive psychic landscapes people carry within.
-Unraveling the intimacies between matter, human beings, and locations, Fernández poetically challenges ideas of site and landscape by exposing the history of colonization and the inherent violence embedded in how we imagine and define place, and, by extension, one another.
+Her artistic practice and research move from the subterranean to the cosmic, and from political borders to the elusive psychic landscapes people carry within.
+Unraveling the intimacies between matter, human beings, and locations, Fernández poetically challenges ideas of site and landscape by exposing the history of colonization and the inherent violence embedded in how we imagine and define place and, by extension, one another.

 Natalie Diaz (2018 Fellow) is a poet blending personal, political, and cultural references in works that challenge the systems of belief underlying contemporary American culture.
 She connects her own experiences as a Mojave American and Latina woman to widely recognized cultural and mythological touchstones, creating a personal mythology that viscerally conveys the oppression and violence that continue to afflict Indigenous Americans in a variety of forms.